Amazingh0rse/TD/README.md

-# Gamedevelopment with Unity - Flow 1 handin
+# Gamedevelopment with Unity - Flow 2 handin

-Individual text handins can be found in the ["Text" folder](https://github.com/Jean-Poul/FirstGame/tree/main/Text)
+Individual text handins can be found in the ["Hand-in" folder](https://github.com/Amazingh0rse/TD/tree/main/Hand-in)